samdsk/lab-sp/appunti/lez5 - 20231012 - Process format and phases.md

     // Program Header
     p_type : kind of segment
-    p_offset : offset from the begining of the file to the first byte of the segment p_vaddr : virtual address of first byte of the segment in memory p_paddr : physical address
+    p_offset : offset from the beginning of the file to the first byte of the segment p_vaddr : virtual address of first byte of the segment in memory p_paddr : physical address
     p_filesz : the number of bytes in the file image of the segment